Constraints on the charged Higgs boson of the two Higgs doublet model type III

-The analysis presented by D0 collaboration \cite{D01} for the type III 2HDM has followed the analysis done in reference \cite{yuan} assuming that the parton level is important to enhance the cross section if $\lambda_{tc}$ is bigger than one, the experimental analysis have used $\lambda_{tc}=5$ \cite{peters}.
-Further, they assumed the parameter $\lambda_{tt}$ in the charged Higgs decay vertex, to be equal to $\lambda_{tc}$.
-About this last point, we should mention that Atwood, {\it et. al.} in reference \cite{ARS} have already shown that the assumption $\lambda_{ij}=\lambda$ is not in agreement with the low energy phenomenology and on the other hand, it has been shown \cite{rozo} that perturbation theory validity requires that $\lambda_{tc} \leq 2.8$.
-From this point we aim to explore scenarios allowed in the 2HDM-III space parameters, with the additional simplification that in this model $\tan\beta$ is a spurious parameter.
-The experimental D0 collaboration report the observed limits on the production cross section ($pb$) times the branching fraction, $\sigma(q \bar q' \to H^+) \times B(H^+ \to t \bar b)$, these limits are shown in Fig. \ref{crossfig}.
-We have used the program CompHEP \cite{comphep} to simulate charged Higgs boson production and decays, $q \bar q' \to H^+ \to t \bar b \to W^+ b \bar b \to l^+ \nu b \bar b$ where $l$ represents an electron or muon.
-The expected limits using the same values of the $\lambda_{ij}$ in the charged Higgs boson mass range 180 to 300 GeV are plotted in Fig. \ref{crossfig}.
-In addition, here can be seen the predictions taken $\lambda_{tc}=2.8, 1$, $\lambda_{tt}=2.8, 1$ and $\lambda_{bb}=0,10$.
-We can conclude that restrictions on the parameter space of the type III 2HDM are not too stronger.
-We should notice that in the case $\lambda_{ij}=5$ only charged Higgs masses above around 264 GeV are allowed and for values $\lambda_{tt}=2.8$ the charged Higgs boson mass should be bigger than 230 GeV.
-For completeness the branching fraction ratios in the different scenarios considered are shown in Fig. \ref{branchings}, where we have use the parameters $\xi_{\tau \tau}=2.2 \times 10^{-2}$, $\xi_{\tau \mu}=2.1 \times 10^{-1}$, and $\xi_{\mu \mu}=0.12$ according to the allowed regions cited in the literature \cite{ARS, radiaz}.
+The analysis presented by D0 collaboration \cite{D01} for the type III 2HDM has followed the reference \cite{yuan} assuming that the parton level is important to enhance the cross section with $\lambda_{tc}$ bigger than one.
+The experimental analysis have used $\lambda_{tc}=5$ \cite{peters}.
+Further, they assumed the parameter $\lambda_{tt}$ in the charged Higgs decay vertex is equal to $\lambda_{tc}$.
+About this last point, we should mention that Atwood, {\it et. al.} in reference \cite{ARS} have already shown that the assumption $\lambda_{ij}=\lambda$ is not in agreement with the low energy phenomenology and on the other hand, it has been shown \cite{rozo} that perturbation theory validity requires that $\lambda_{tt} \leq 2.8$ but in any case, Xiao and Guo \cite{bsgamma} have constrained the parameter $\vert \lambda_{tt} \vert < 1.7$ and for charged Higgs mass of the order of 200 GeV is favored $\lambda_{tt}\sim 0.5$.
+Finally in reference \cite{stal}, they have gotten limited regions in the plane $\lambda_{tt}-\lambda_{bb}$ using data from $\Delta M_{B_d}$ and other observables.
+From this point we aim to explore scenarios allowed in the 2HDM-III space parameters, with the additional simplification that in this specific model $\tan\beta$ is an spurious parameter \cite{haber}.
+The experimental D0 collaboration report the observed limits on the production cross section ($pb$) times the branching fraction $\sigma(q \bar q' \to H^+) \times B(H^+ \to t \bar b)$.
+These limits are shown in Fig. \ref{crossfig} labeled as data.
+We have used the program CompHEP \cite{comphep} to calculate the charged Higgs boson production and decays, $q \bar q' \to H^+ \to t \bar b \to W^+ b \bar b \to l^+ \nu b \bar b$ where $l$ represents an electron or muon.
+The expected limits using different values of the $\lambda_{ij}$ in the charged Higgs boson mass range 180 to 300 GeV are plotted in Fig. \ref{crossfig}.
+In Fig. \ref{crossfig} the expected limits on $\sigma \times B$ are plotted using two scenarios: $\lambda_{tc}=5$, $\lambda_{tt}=5$ and $\lambda_{bb}=0$ which it is called here scenario 1 and the scenario 2 corresponds to $\lambda_{tc}=3.5$, $\lambda_{tt}=0.5$ and $\lambda_{bb}=4$.
+These $\lambda_{ij}$ values in the scenario 2 are in the phenomenological allowed regions (see table \ref{t:bounds}) and basically they are the upper value in the allowed interval in order to increase the possible effects coming from this specific model, the 2HDM-III.
+We conclude that restrictions on the parameter space of the type III 2HDM are not too strong.
+We notice that in the scenario 1, used by the D0 collaboration, only charged Higgs masses above around 264 GeV are allowed and for the scenario 2 the charged Higgs boson mass should be bigger than around 210-230 GeV.
+If we consider parameters $\lambda_{bb}$ and $\lambda_{tt}$ of the order $10^{-1}$ there is not gotten any constraint on the charged Higgs boson mass using the D0 data.